apache/yunikorn-site/docs/api/scheduler.md

 Fetch all Applications for the given Partition/State combination and displays general information about the applications like used resources, queue name, submission time and allocations.
 Only following application states are allowed: active, rejected, completed.
 Active is a fake state that represents all application states except completed and rejected.
-For active state, can narrow the result by status query parameters.
+For active state, can narrow the result by status query parameters(case-insensitive).
+For example, can fetch `Running` applications for the default partition by
+`/ws/v1/partition/default/applications/active?status=running`.

 **URL** : `/ws/v1/partition/:partition/applications/:state`